RobotsAndPencils/objective-c-style-guide/README.md

 1. method colons aren't aligned.
 (Method signature is not well suited to colon aligning)
 2. Happy path is nested.
 (Early return is missing)
-3. Lots of extra blank lines that break up readability
+3. Lots of extra blank lines that break up readability.
+(Whitespace is failing to define context)
 4. URL string is hardcoded (not environment-aware)
 5. `NSMutableURLRequest` instantiation is spread over several lines